chochain/nanoFORTH/docs/n4_2_how.md

 We have gone through a lot of 'paper work', time for some hands-on again.
 If needed, or you've skipped through somehow, please do review the previous page <a href="page1.html" target="_blank">HERE (the Why page)</a> for some instructions we've gone through earlier.

 Now let's try some fancy stuffs to see what nanoFORTH has to offer.
-* turn the tracing flag on, and try everything we did in the previous page
+* Turn the tracing flag on, and try everything we did in the previous page.
 > 1 TRC ⏎<br/>
 > **lit** **?z**

-* if it's too much info for you, then turn the tracing off
+* If it's too much info for you, then turn the tracing off.
 > 0 TRC ⏎<br/>

-* to do some logic ops in hex, and back in decimal, we can do this
+* To do some logic ops in hex, and back in decimal, we can do this.
 > HEX ⏎<br/>
 > 40 38
 > ⇨ 40_38_ok